-Packing for Antarctica?
-Our Expert Photographer Has Your Checklist
+Packing Your Photograph Equipment for Antarctica?
+Use Our Checklist

 “I think a photograph’s quality is determined ahead of the flash,” says Lucia Griggi, as she unpacks a large lens from a much larger carry case.
 “If you’re intent on getting amazing images in polar regions, it’s all about the preparation.”

-The professional travel photographer is telling me what to pack for Antarctica while aboard Silver Explorer somewhere off the coast of Chile in the South Pacific Ocean.
 Earlier this year, Griggi returned from two months in Antarctica with many memory cards filled with striking photos.
-For this trip, she is traveling with various cases full of cameras, lenses and accessories, but, as she removes and unfolds a surprisingly large tripod, she assures me it’s possible to travel lighter.
+For our upcoming trip, she is traveling with various cases full of cameras, lenses and accessories, but, as she removes and unfolds a surprisingly large tripod, she assures me it’s possible to travel lighter.

-“Especially when traveling in a region as remote as Antarctica, you need to think carefully about your pack list.
+“Especially when traveling in a region as remote as Antarctica,” she tells me.
+“You need to think carefully about your pack list.
 While it’s important to prepare for unpredictable conditions, you also need to consider the weight of your pack, as carrying too much equipment can work against you while on an expedition.”

 A device occupies each plug in the room.
 Flashing green lights illuminate her preparatory routine.
 As if sharing a secret, she begins to list her favored equipment for an expedition to Antarctica.

 What to Pack for Antarctica?

 “If you are a serious photographer and you want to return from Antarctica with high-resolution, high-quality images, you’ll want a top-end, mirrorless, interchangeable lensed camera or a DSLR with a variety of lenses,” says Griggi.